xiaolaba/VBA_VBS_open_IE_browser/README.md

     Dim objCollection As Object

     'Create InternetExplorer Object
-    Set IE = New InternetExplorer  'it is faster ??
-    'Set IE = CreateObject("InternetExplorer.Application")
+    Set IE = New InternetExplorer  'it is faster ?? ''Microsoft Internet Control library 'Set IE = CreateObject("InternetExplorer.Application")

     'Set IE.Visible = True to make IE visible, or False for IE to run in the background